Over Twenty-Seven Years Experience as a Board Certified Plastic Surgeon Specializing in the Natural Look

 What is Mastopexy?

-Over time, individuals often experience a number of physical changes as a result of gravity, weight fluctuation, pregnancy, nursing, and the natural aging process.
-For most women, this usually involves a combination of stretched breast skin and deflated breast volume, creating some degree of breast ptosis (sag).
-Breast lift surgery—medically referred to as mastopexy—is designed to combat these aesthetic concerns by elevating the breasts to a more central positioning and creating a younger-looking breast appearance as well as a rejuvenated body contour.
-There are a number of mastopexy techniques that can be employed, and the best approach for you will depend on the extent of lift necessary to achieve your goals.
-In any case, Dr. Schooler can tailor your surgical plan to improve the breast shape, positioning, and projection for natural-looking results.
+Over time, women experience a number of changes as a result of gravity, weight fluctuation, pregnancy, nursing, and the natural aging process.
+For most women, this usually involves a combination of stretched breast skin and deflated breast volume, creating some degree of ptosis (sag).
+Breast lift surgery—medically referred to as mastopexy—is designed to combat these concerns by elevating the breasts to a more rejuvenated positioning, creating more youthful contours.
+There are a number of mastopexy techniques that can be performed, and the best approach for you will depend on the extent of “lift” necessary to achieve your goals.
+In any case, Dr. Schooler can tailor your surgical plan to improve the shape, positioning, and projection of the breasts for natural-looking results.

 Who is a Candidate for Breast Lift Surgery?